Overview

 Authorisation

 Invirt doesn't implement authorisation semantics, as we felt that this is an area where the application must be allowed flexibility.
-We didn't want to make any assumptions about the applications authorisation requirements and whether, for example, it should use RBAC (Role Based Access Control) or ABAC (Attribute-Based Access).
+We didn't want to make any assumptions about an application's authorisation requirements and whether, for example, it should use RBAC (Role Based Access Control) or ABAC (Attribute-Based Access Control).

 However, if you're interested in a lightweight RBAC library for Kotlin there's Klees which is owned by the Invirt maintainer.